SquadFM/Squad-Field-Manual/README.md

 # Before Joining A Game

 - If you don't have a mic, get one.
 This game is all about communication.
 Also, know that text chat can be disabled.
 People may not see what you write (or they don't focus on text chat since they're busy attacking the enemy).
 - Get a call sign that can be easily pronounced.
 It makes communication easier and it can help others to remember you more easily if you're interested in making friends.
 It's not super important, but it can help in situations where your SL or another friendly needs to address you quickly.
 Also, it can help with immersion ("CHARGER HIT THAT TANK AT 2-3-0" has a different ring to it, then "Ah man, wow dude, how, what, what's your name...
 XxxSniperxxX_HD?
 COME BACK HERE ASAP!").
-You can search for "military call sign list" or check out this list here http://www.udxf.nl/MCL.pdf to get some inspiration.
+You can search for "military call sign list" or check out [this PDF](http://www.udxf.nl/MCL.pdf) to get some inspiration.
 - Try teamwork.
 It will make for a much better experience for everyone.
 - The game has a learning curve but it's super rewarding once you're in the groove of things.
 - Squad is about playing your role within a team.
 Sometimes that means rolling in kills, Squad-score, and glory.
 Sometimes that means sitting on a hill for 30 minutes watching the world go by.
 Remember: it’s not all about you.
 The game is not about you.